Bruvik Municipality

-History
+General information

 The parish of Haus was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1870, the northeastern district of Haus (population: 2,062) was separated from Haus to form the new municipality of Bruvik.
+On 1 January 1870, Haus Municipality was divided: the northeastern district (population: 2,062) became the new Bruvik Municipality and the rest of the municipality (population: 4,229) remained as a smaller Haus Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Bruvik was dissolved and its lands were split up as follows:
+On 1 January 1964, Bruvik Municipality was dissolved and its lands were divided as follows: